 Once daffodils quit blooming, things can get ugly.
-Even so, it’s vital to the health of the plant to let the leaves yellow.
+Even so, it’s essential to the health of the plant to let the leaves yellow.
 Removing foliage prematurely may neaten things up, but come spring you’ll have far fewer flowers.
 And everyone knows that daffodils look best in large numbers.

 THE ROLE OF DAFFODIL FOLIAGE

 But don’t let that fool you.
 These bulbous plants are not maintenance free.
-In fact, their ability to grow and proliferate depends largely on you.
+In fact, their ability to grow and propagate depends largely on you.

 But tempting as it may be to cut them back, the dying leaves are performing a crucial task.
 They’re taking advantage of spring’s lengthening days to store up energy.
-And this in turn has a huge impact on the bulbs’ ability to produce next year’s flowers.
+And this in turn has a huge impact on the bulbs’ capacity to produce next year’s blooms.

 WHY DAFFODIL FOLIAGE TURNS YELLOW

 Indeed, the flowers may have stopped blooming, but the leaves still have work to do!
 Over the next six to eight weeks, they’ll slowly turn yellow.
 During that time, they’ll be absorbing sunlight which creates energy for the production of sugar.
 And sugar is what feeds the flowers for the following spring.

 Sugar also replenishes the bulb after flowering, which can take a heavy toll on its reserves.
 Healthy bulbs store energy not only to withstand winter, but also to develop strong roots, shoots, leaves and flowers.
 Premature leaf cutting deprives them of this vital source of energy.

 STRATEGIES FOR HIDING YELLOW LEAVES

 Looking for ways to hide dying daffodil foliage?
 One strategy is to plant larger perennials with similar leaves in the vicinity.
 Good choices include daylilies, hostas and Siberian irises.
 As the daffodils decline, the other plants’ leaves grow up around them.

 Having said that, avoid planting deep-rooted plants near daffodils.
 This can disturb the bulbs.
 Remember, daffodil bulbs are only about 6 inches below the soil surface.